ChurchApps/Docker/README.md

 # Docker

-Docker compose images for LCS projects
+Docker compose images for LCS projects.

+The CoreApis container is needed for all projects.
+Start it first.
+Then start the project you wish to work on.

 ## Dev Environment Setup

-1. Browse to the /Containers/Dev folder and then to the project you wish to work on (CoreApis, FullStack, etc)
+1. Browse to the /Containers/Dev folder and then to the project you wish to work on (CoreApis, Chums, etc)
 2. Run `docker-compose up -d` to create the environment.
 This will take about 5 minutes the first time.
 3. Refer to the list of ports below and open the main project in your browser (http://localhost:3101 - ChumsApp)